brainsnorkel/ESO-Log-Build-and-Buff-Summary/README.md

 **"HTTP 429 - Rate Limited"**
 - The tool respects ESO Logs rate limits
 - Wait a few minutes and try again

+**"Missing Expected Buffs/Debuffs"**
+- **Conditional Effects**: Some buffs/debuffs only appear when specific gear is worn:
+  - Aura of Pride requires Spaulder of Ruin
+  - Tremorscale requires 2pc+ Tremorscale
+  - Line-Breaker requires 5pc+ Alkosh
+- **0.0% Values**: May indicate the effect wasn't present or detected in the fight
+- **Gear Detection**: Verify players are wearing the expected gear sets

 ### Getting Help